-The COOPERATING ENTITY (the "Owner") is the owner of certain real property ocated in the Town of, County of, State of Maine, more particularly described n the Exhibit A to which this Notice is attached (the "Protected Property").
+The COOPERATING ENTITY (the "Owner") is the owner of certain real property

 The Owner has acquired the Protected Property with funds received from The Nature Conservancy pursuant to a Maine Natural Resource Conservation Program Project Agreement between The Nature Conservancy ("TNC"), the State of Maine, Department of Environmental Protection ("DEP"), and the Owner, dated (the "Project Agreement"), a copy of which is kept at the offices of TNC, 14 Maine Street, Suite 401, Brunswick, Maine 04011 and the offices of DEP, State House Station 17, Augusta, Maine 04333.

 The purpose of the Project Agreement is to provide funding to the Owner, pursuant to an In Lieu Fee Program Instrument between the State of Maine, Department of Environmental Protection and the New England District U.S. Army Corps of Engineers (the "Corps"), dated September 21, 2011 (the "In Lieu Fee Program Instrument").
-By acceptance of funding and acquisition of the Protected Property, the Owner agrees that the terms and conditions of the
+By acceptance of funding and acquisition of the Protected Property, the Owner agrees that the terms and conditions of the Project Agreement shall be a covenant running with the land, and shall be binding upon Owner, its successors and assigns as owner of the Protected Property.